TiannanSha/ada-data-story/index.md

 ![](images/causal1.png)

-### Treatment
+### 3.3 Treatment

 Because we want to get the causal effect of feature GDP Growth, we must find a good way to assign the samples into the Treatment Group and Control Group.
-If the Treatment $T$ is a binary value, the samples can be divided based on the binary value of $T$.
-However, the GDP Growth is continuous  float numbers, and the continues treatment problem is much more complex than the binary case.
+If the Treatment T is a binary value, the samples can be divided based on the binary value of T. However, the GDP Growth is continuous  float numbers, and the continues treatment problem is much more complex than the binary case.
 So our basic idea is to discretize the GDP Growth:

 <img src="images/causal2.png" style="zoom:70%;" />